pasindujr/soundcloud-player/README.md

 ```
 4. Modified the code to place the "embedded player" on the left sidebar and pass the music dynamically (Music passing `clickEvent` is coded inside "Displaying Cards" section)
 5. Used `insertBefore()` method to stack the music in the `.js-playlist` div.
+6. Then I used `localStorage` to save the created playlist for the user even if exited.

+## Search Function

+1. Created `Search` object.
+2. Created 2 functions `pressEnter()` and `click()` using the object.
+3. Those two functions are used to get the search keyword when pressed "enter" or clicked the search icon.